miklevin/MikeLev.in/_posts/2022-06-17-throw-all-the-meat-veggies-into-the-stew-stir-the-blog-vlog.md

 ---
 date: 2022-06-17
 title: Throw All The Meat & Veggies Into The Stew & Stir The Blog / Vlog
-permalink: /blog/throw-all-the-meat-veggies-into-the-stew-stir-the-blog-vlog/
 headline: "Unlocking Efficiency: How Downgrading Ubuntu & Adding Sites Streamlined My Workflow"
 description: I recently wrote a blog post about my experience with downgrading Ubuntu 20.04 to 18.04 so I could use LXD Linux containers on WSL Windows Subsystem for Linux.
 To make my workflow more efficient, I created a vim keyboard macro that generates the site I'm editing and added sites to sites.csv in the skite repo.
 Read my blog post to find out how this game-changing experience helped me streamline my workflow.
 keywords: Downgrading, Ubuntu, 20.04, 18.04, LXD, Linux, Containers, WSL, Windows, Subsystem, Vim, Keyboard, Macro, Generates, Site, Editing, Sites.csv, Skite, Repo, Technical, Content, MikeLevinSEO.com, Personal, Blog, Streamline, Workflow, Game-Changing, Experience
-categories: ubuntu, 20.04, lxd, vim, macro, linux, wsl
+categories: macro, linux, wsl, vim, 20.04, ubuntu, lxd, containers
+permalink: /blog/throw-all-the-meat-veggies-into-the-stew-stir-the-blog-vlog/
 layout: post
 ---

 Wow, that was one of the most epic blog posts I've ever written.
 The genesis on that was that with the innocent seeming downgrading of my Ubuntu 20.04 to 18.04